A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Multi-Resolution RBF Representation

 In this section we show how to produce two types of sparse preconditioners by leveraging the ability of HB to produce compact representations of the discrete operator matrices.

-The key idea is to produce a sparse matrix $\tilde{P}$ of $\bar{P}$ from the entries of the blocks $K^{i,j}_{W}$.
+The key idea is to produce a sparsified matrix $\tilde{P}$ of $\bar{P}$ from the entries of the blocks $K^{i,j}_{W}$.
 This is done by choosing an appropriate strategy that decides which entries to keep, and which ones not to compute.

 Although it is possible to construct an accurate approximation of $\bar{P}$ and $K_{W}$ for all the blocks $K^{i,j}_{W}$ $(i,j = 0 \dots n)$, the computational bottleneck lies in computing the matrix vector products with $(K^{i,i}_{W})^{-1}$.
 Thus it is sufficient to compute the sparse diagonal blocks of $\tilde{K}_{W}$.
-The off-diagonal blocks are computed using the fast summation method described in section \ref{subsubsection:fast}.
+The off-diagonal blocks are computed using the fast summation method described in section \ref{subsubsection:fast}. \begin{definition} For every vector $\psi^{i}_{k,m} \in \mcd$ and the associated support box $B_{i}^{m} \in \mcb$, define the set $L^{i}_{m}$ to be the union of $B_{i}^{m}$ and all boxes in $\mcb_{j}$ that share a face, edge or corner with $B_{i}^{m}$ i.e. the set of all adjacent boxes. \end{definition} To produce the sparse matrix $\tilde{P}$ we execute the following strategy: For each entry in $K^{i,i}_{W}$ corresponding to the adapted HB vectors $\psi^{i}_{k,m}$, $\psi^{i}_{l,g} \in \mcd$, we only compute this entry if